Anik-Sarkar-01/Ignifund-Client/README.md

-# IgniFund: A Crowd Funding Website
+# IgniFund: A Crowdfunding Website

 ## Purpose
 IgniFund (derived from "Ignite" and "Fund") is a crowdfunding platform that allows users to raise funds for various projects, ideas, and causes.